grayhatpk/DevOps-/README.md

 # DevOps-
-Integrates the definition, projects for the DevOps
+Beginning to Advanced projects for the DevOps